 Her love for the poor came first in her scale of values: "The poor will be my first thought."
 She was called "God’s almsgiver."
 She went with her husband on his various journeys, and was received by Leo XIII who treated her with great deference.
 Some thirty foundations resulted from her and her husband’s charity: kindergartens, schools, hospitals, workshops.
 Someone has calculated that what she achieved is more than has been achieved by some states.

 Wrote to Don Bosco - to found a work for young workers

-On September 20, 1882, already a widow for several months, she wrote to Don Bosco: "I would like to found a work for young workers and orphans in Barcellona’s suburbs".
+On September 20, 1882, already a widow for several months, she wrote to Don Bosco: "I would like to found a work for young workers and orphans in Barcelona’s suburbs."
 Don Bosco accepted, and Dorothea thus became a Salesian Cooperator.

 The work began at Sarrià in 1884.
-She also worked with Don Rinaldi, provincial in Spain, to set up other Salesian works, and the future Rector Major says this of her: “Many times I heard her say that she carried out the humblest of services for the sick”.
-In April-May 1886 Don Bosco met with the holy benefactress, ever ready to help him.
-When Don Bosco died, Donna Dorothea began three new works, amongst which Santa Dorothea College in Sarrià, entrusted to the FMA, and for which she gave money she was keeping for her own old age.
+She also worked with Don Rinaldi, provincial in Spain, to set up other Salesian works, and the future Rector Major says this of her: “Many times I heard her say that she carried out the humblest of services for the sick.”
+In April-May 1886, Don Bosco met with the holy benefactress, ever ready to help him.
+When Don Bosco died, Donna Dorothea began three new works, among which Santa Dorothea College in Sarrià, entrusted to the FMA, and for which she gave money she was keeping for her own old age.

-Don Bosco called her "our mamma of Barcellona".
-Dorothea, like Mamma Margaret before her, died poor on April 3, 1891.
-She is buried at Barcellona-Sarrià.
+Don Bosco called her "our mama of Barcelona."
+Dorothea, like Mama Margaret before her, died poor on April 3, 1891.
+She is buried at Barcelona-Sarrià.